AaronLasseigne/active_interaction/README.md

 ### File

-File inputs also accept tempfiles and anything that responds to `#tempfile`.
+File filters also accept tempfiles and anything that responds to `#tempfile`.
 That means that you can pass the `params` from uploading files via forms in Rails.